SonyaMoisset/MOOC-SOFTWARE-Software-Architect-Code/README.md

 - Finished Course 6.
 Looking for perfection

 ### 19/04/2016
-- Fnished Course 7.
+- Finished Course 7.
 From software-centric to human-centric
+- Finished Course 8.
+Creativity and participatory design